-Verano operates within states where cannabis use, medical or adult use or both, has been approved by state and local regulatory bodies.
-Notwithstanding the permissive regulatory environment of medical, and in some cases also adult use cannabis at the state level, under U.S. federal law cannabis (other than hemp) is a Schedule I controlled substance under the Controlled Substances Act (21 U.S.C. § 811) (the "Controlled Substances Act") which means it is viewed by the U.S. federal government as a drug that has a high potential for abuse and no therapeutic value.
+Verano operates within states where cannabis use, medical or adult-use or both, has been approved by state and local regulatory bodies.
+Notwithstanding the permissive regulatory environment of medical, and in some cases also adult-use cannabis at the state level, under U.S. federal law cannabis (other than hemp) is a Schedule I controlled substance under the Controlled Substances Act (21 U.S.C. § 811) (the "Controlled Substances Act") which means it is viewed by the U.S. federal government as a drug that has a high potential for abuse and no therapeutic value.
 Therefore, even in states or territories that have legalized cannabis to some extent, the cultivation, processing, distribution, possession and sale of cannabis violates the Controlled Substances Act.
-Moreover, individuals and entities may violate U.S. federal law if they aid and abet another in violating the Controlled Substances Act is also a predicate for other crimes, including money laundering laws and the Racketeer Influenced and Corrupt Organizations Act.
+Moreover, individuals and entities may violate U.S. federal law if they aid and abet another in violating the Controlled Substances Act or conspire with another to violate the law.
+Violating the Controlled Substances Act is also a predicate for other crimes, including money laundering laws and the Racketeer Influenced and Corrupt Organizations Act.
 Violations of any U.S. federal laws and regulations could result in significant fines, penalties, administrative sanctions, convictions or settlements arising from civil proceedings conducted by either the federal government or private citizens, or criminal charges, including, but not limited to, disgorgement of profits, cessation of business activities, civil forfeiture or divestiture.